poems4u/poems4u/content/poems/posts/midwintersreminder.md

 I'll never know what Will depraved <br>
 Would *choose* to come be birthed in cave <br>
-And leave His throne in hea'vn so bright <br>
+And leave His throne in heaven bright <br>
 To chill and tremble in the night. <br>

 He loved you more than e'er He should <br>
 ('Tis I, not Him, who lost you in the wood <br>
 So bleak).
 Just keep of this ere all: <br>
-'Twas only one could choose to break the Law.
+'Twas only one could hope to break the Law.